liseda-lab/TrueWalks/README.md

 python3 run_TrueWalksEmbeddings.py
 ```

-This command will create an save TrueWalks embeddings (the description of the embedding file is in [Embeddings_format.txt](https://github.com/liseda-lab/TrueWalks/blob/main/Embeddings_format.txt)).
+This command will create and output TrueWalks embeddings to a file (the description of the embedding file is in [Embeddings_format.txt](https://github.com/liseda-lab/TrueWalks/blob/main/Embeddings_format.txt)).
 The parameters and input files can be changed in the [configuration file](https://github.com/liseda-lab/TrueWalks/blob/main/configuration.py).

 ## Evaluation and Datasets

 TrueWalks was evaluated on two biomedical tasks: protein-protein interaction (PPI) prediction and gene-disease association (GDA) prediction.
-The data is available in [Data](https://github.com/liseda-lab/TrueWalks/blob/main/Data) folder.
-Since the ontology files are too big, they should be downloaded and used:
+The data to build the KG and subsequiently train the ML approaches or compute similarities can be found in [Data](https://github.com/liseda-lab/TrueWalks/blob/main/Data) except for the ontology and biomedical annotation data, which can be downloaded from their repositories:
 * [Gene Ontology](http://release.geneontology.org/2021-09-01/ontology/index.html)
 * [Human Phenotype Ontology](https://hpo.jax.org/app/data/ontology)